abrepo-org/abrepo/db/README.md

 `docker run` - a bit of a mess -so make sure to upgrade containers, paths accordingly.

+### .env.pg1

+This is used for restoration (during runtime pg envs are in docker-compose)

+This file is extracted in prod/staging/etc by `./restore_pgbackrest_1.sh`

+The current `.env.pg1` is for dev.

 ## Restore

 Generally Speaking, on a fresh instance (e.g. staging) restore is